910 9th St. SE

 The outdoor recreational component of Les Gove Park is found primarily in the south 2/3 of the park.
 A half-mile paved trail encircles an attractive bermed and treed area including 100 flowering cherry trees given by the Japanese Sister City Lions Club of Kasuga-Cho in 1984.
 Other recreational features include softball fields, informal play fields, water playground and play structure.
 The Rotary Spray Playground is located in Les Gove Park is one of the city's favorite features for young children and the Discovery Playground, opened in 2010, offers an accessible playground options for children of all ages and abilities.

-Parks, Arts & Recreation Administration & Les Gove Park GymnasiumThe Parks, Arts & Recreation Administration Building is a one story, 7000 square foot brick building built in 1977 and renovated in 2002 to house administrative and recreation staff.
-The building includes a multi-purpose room which can be divided into two meeting rooms, a reception area and kitchen.
-A new 9,850 sq. ft. gymnasium, attached to the Administration building, was opened in October 2011.
+Les Gove Park GymnasiumThe Les Gove gymnasium opened in October 2011.
 Participants can drop-in to a variety of programs scheduled throughout the year, including open gym sports, and indoor preschool playground, rock climbing instruction and more.
 The Gymnasium also supports a host of organized programs, rock climbing classes, and birthday party packages.
 The facility is available for rentals and other special events.
+The Les Gove Park Gymnasium is attached to the former Parks, Arts & Recreation Administration Building, built in 1977 and renovated in 2002, that is being transformed into a new Youth/Teen Center slated for opening in summer of 2016.

 Senior CenterThe Senior Center is a 12,000 square foot, one story, brick structure, constructed and completed in 2002.
 The structure features a large room dining/meeting area which will hold 200 people, a commercial kitchen, meeting rooms, and a large reception/gathering area in addition to a pool room and computer lab.